ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

 * You must have the **Administrator** role and privileges in the catalog to do ingestion through the web console.
 * Add and register {{site.data.keyword.iae_full_notm}} (Spark).
 See [Registering an engine](watsonxdata?topic=watsonxdata-reg_engine).
 * Add buckets for the source data files and target catalog.
 See [Adding a bucket-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket).
-* Create a schema in the catalog for the target table.
+* Optionally, you can create a schema in the catalog for the target table.
 See [Creating schemas](watsonxdata?topic=watsonxdata-create_schema).
 * Optionally, you can also create a target table in the schema.
 See [Creating tables](watsonxdata?topic=watsonxdata-create_table).

 ## Ingesting data